nadinerao/ember-test-convert-object-selectors-codemod/transforms/convert-object-selectors-in-tests/README.md

 yarn global add ember-test-convert-object-selectors-codemod ember-test-convert-object-selectors-codemod convert-object-selectors-in-tests path/of/files/ or/some**/*glob.js
 ```

 ## Limitations
--Does not transform imported object selectors
+* Does not transform imported object selectors
+* Does not remove unused object definitions after transform

 ## Input / Output